Fx Copy

 Area of Base

-Area of Base is the total area of footing.
+Area of Base is the total area of footing, used in the structural analysis.

 Symbol: ABase